mtorials/hugo-mt32/content/posts/the-difficulty-of-making-a-simple-blog.md

 ...was not an overstatement by Netlify in my case.
 Especially together with Hugo, the

 > The world’s fastest framework for building websites.

+## Conculsion

+Eventually I sticked to this method and I am very happy about it.
+The integration with GitHub is great and works like a universal interface to work together with other apps like [Forestry](https://forestry.io/).
+It is super convenient!
+I can write new articles with every device and the chages will be online only second later.
+There are definitely other solutions that can work better in other use cases, but for me this seems like the best one!